Chicago park and boulevard system: History

 Marshall Boulevard, in the Little Village neighborhood.
 A sign on the lamppost on the left says "Chicago's historic boulevards".
-Behind and across blvd., several large Green Ash trees once commemorating the nation's 1876 Centennial.
-Final ages 143, before succumbing to Emerald Ash Borers and removed in 2016.
+Behind and across blvd., several large Green Ash trees commemorated the nation's 1876 Centennial.
+They reached age 143, before succumbing to Emerald Ash Borers and were removed in 2016.

 Incorporated as a city in 1837, Chicago and its developers confronted questions concerning the provision of urban parks and their relation to the city fabric.
 In 1849, John S. Wright, a real-estate investor, proposed an expansive system of parks connected by drives.
 The system was authorized by Illinois state legislation in 1869.
 The original plans foresaw a "ribbon of parks and pleasure drives encircling the city."
 The landscaped boulevards connecting the parks were themselves conceived as places of leisure activity, parks "spun out".
 While intended as a "unified park and boulevard system", it was to be developed by separate park commissions on the north, west and south sides of the city.
 A 2011 review describes its vision and realization:

 This ambitious 26-mile system was created in response to the belief that it would not only help create healthful, accessible and livable neighborhoods, but would also spur residential real estate development in what was then the outskirts of the city.
 As anticipated, the park and boulevard system attracted real estate development and in the process created one of the city’s most recognizable and lasting urban features.
 The system is locally significant because, for the first time in Chicago, urban growth was thoughtfully planned and executed on a city-wide scale.
 The park and boulevard system not only provided a structure for orderly real estate development, it also provided an amenity that elevated the sophistication of the city by enriching both its visible character and its quality of life.